Ahmad-Akhtar/Search-Engine-Utilising-Hadoop-MapReduce-Technology-with-python-on-Wikipedia-articles/README.md

 4. Compute the Inverse Document Frequency (IDF) scores for each article using the code available in the score folder, leveraging the output from TF and DF mappers and reducers.

 # Vector Space Model Creation:
 Convert the resulting array into a Vector Space Model (VSM) by employing the code located in the vsm folder.

+# Running on Hadoop:
+To run the MapReduce jobs on Hadoop, follow these steps:

+1. Ensure you have Hadoop installed and configured properly on your system.
+2. Ensure you have python3 installed in you system.
+3. Upload your input data to the Hadoop Distributed File System (HDFS).
+4. Compile your MapReduce code into a JAR file.
+5. Use the Hadoop command line interface to submit your MapReduce job, specifying the input and output paths, and the JAR file containing your code.